 ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 This site contains all the material that would normally be on a course syllabus, and more.
-There’s a lot of information here, but that’s because everything you need for ENG 202 is all collected here conveniently in one place!
-You’ll mainly use this site for reference during the year, but before you commit to joining our class, be sure you review the contents of this site (by watching the two introductory videos that I post a month before class begins — which take you on a tour of the most important parts of this site).
+There’s a lot of information here, but that’s because everything you need for ENG 202 is all collected here conveniently in one place.
+You’ll mainly use this site for reference during the year, but before you commit to joining our class, be sure you review the contents of this welcome page, starting with the ENG 202 introductory video (this is an early draft of the video; I’ll post the more polished, easier-to-watch version in mid-December), which you’re required to watch before our first meeting.

 If you are joining our class late, or miss the first couple of classes for any other reason, you are still responsible for the material you missed: click here for important instructions for late registrants.